bridge-school/content/resources/1-Javascript-General-Topics/immutability.md

 - In the above example, the original object has been mutated!
 - This is because Javascript likes to have objects sharing references
 - There are ways around this

+## Sometimes you need to turn an array of numbers into just one big number

 ```js
 var originalMsMarvel = {